 In this laboratory you will be working with RNA-seq data obtained from six pediatric patients diagnosed with acute lymphoblastic leukemia (ALL).
 For each patient in the study, RNA-seq runs from undifferentiated lymphoblasts were performed upon diagnosis of ALL.
-All of the cases in this study relapsed after treatment , and RNA-seq was run on undifferentiated lymphoblasts from each patient after relapse.
+All of the cases in this study relapsed after treatment, and RNA-seq was run on undifferentiated lymphoblasts from each patient after relapse.

 The primary goal of this study is to identify the molecular mechanisms of relapse.
 As a first step, towards this goal, you need to identify differences in the RNA expression profiles of the two disease states (diagnosis and relapse).
 This is a complex problem with no clear consensus among current practitioners about how such an analysis should be done.
 There is therefore no single correct recipe or answer for this exercise.
 Any particular analysis strategy will likely involve some compromises and tradeoffs, and a key part of this exercise is your ability to identify the advantages and limitations of your chosen analyses, and justify why you chose the path you did.
-Using methods not specifically covered in class is encouraged, but be sure to clearly explain what those methods do and what their limitations are (e.g., you should not simply running a cookie-cutter Bioconductor function for RNA-seq differential expression without understanding the underlying analysis).
+Using methods not specifically covered in class is encouraged, but be sure to clearly explain what those methods do and what their limitations are; i.e., you may not simply running a cookie-cutter RNA-seq analysis package (e.g. from bioconductor) without understanding and articulating all of the underlying analysis in detail.